14 Thoughtful Gifts for Your Wife Even If She Already Has Everything

-14 Thoughtful Gift Ideas Your Wife Will Love Even If She Already Has Everything
+Last Chance to Shop These Thoughtful Gifts Your Wife Will Love — Even If She Already Has Everything

-Not everyone is born with an innate gift-giving ability and the holiday season can be a tricky time to demonstrate just how much you love and appreciate someone.
 No matter how long you've been married, finding the right gift for your wife who may have everything she will ever need is tricky — especially with the thousands of gifting options.
-Whether Christmas is your wife's favorite time of year, they have a wintertime birthday, or you simply just want to make her feel special, finding a unique gift for your wife should be less nerve-wracking with our help.
+With Christmas just two weeks away, we'll help you find a unique gift for your wife that will arrive on time for the holidays.

 One of the first rules of choosing the perfect gift is personalizing it to the recipient, in this case, your wife.
 What does she enjoy?
 Does she like being cozy after a long day or going out to let off some steam?
 For women who believe comfort is key, a weighted robe or plush throw blanket are knockout gift ideas.
 If your wife is skincare guru or likes the finer things in life, we've included splurge-worthy gifts as well to really "wow" her.